fabianbs96/insect-logger/README.md

 `[timestamp][severity][category]: content\n`

-The `timestep` is in the format `YYYY-MM-DD hh:mm:ss.xxxxxx` and the severity is in CAPS (`Fatal` is spelled `CRITICAL`).
+The `timestamp` is in the format `YYYY-MM-DD hh:mm:ss.xxxxxx` and the severity is in CAPS (`Fatal` is spelled `CRITICAL`).

 ### Log Severity

-Each logger and log message is assigned one severity of
+Each logger and log message is assigned one severity level of

 - Trace
 - Debug